praekeltfoundation/ways-of-working/README.rst

 deploys Jmbo instances to the /var/praekelt directory.
 It takes a number of command-line arguments to control the deployment.

-The ideas contained in these  scripts will be translated to puppet in the near future; however, these scripts will always be maintained as a reference for third-party developers.
+The ideas contained in the last two scripts will be translated to puppet in the near future; however, these scripts will always be maintained as a reference for third-party developers.